AlanMaxwell/iOS_interview_questions/README.md

 The main point of Singleton is to ensure that we initialized something only once and this "something" should be available from everywhere.
 For example, UIApplication.shared

-P.S.: ServiceLocator – is a singleton with an array of some services
+P.S.: ServiceLocator – is a singleton or an injected object with an array of some services.

 ## 10. How are you doing your code reviews?